Chintamani26/ctrl-shift-delusion-main/EXAMPLE_COMMANDS.md

 3. `Arjun demands to know what Nexus is hiding.`
 4. `Nexus reveals the truth about the hackathon.`
 5. `Arjun must decide whether to expose the conspiracy.`
+6. `Nexus and Arjun form an alliance to reveal everything.`

 ### Full Demo (3-5 minutes)
 1. `Start the scene with Arjun entering the dimly lit server room.`
-2. `Nexus greets Arjun with an urgent warning about security.`
+2. `Nexus greets Arjun with an urgent warning about security breaches.`
 3. `Arjun discovers something unusual in the server logs.`
 4. `Nexus tries to prevent Arjun from investigating further.`
 5. `Arjun confronts Nexus about keeping secrets.`